Working in a Way That Suits Employee Needs

 How Flexible Working Benefits Employees

-Having control over where and when you work allows you to play to your strengths, particularly if you work better at certain times of day.
+Having control over where and when you work allows you to play to your strengths, particularly if you work better at certain times of the day.
 It enables you to build self-care into your daily routine, making it easier to incorporate exercise into your day, for instance.

 Financial benefits can include being able to schedule travel on public transport at cheaper times, traveling less, or not having to commute at all.